mickaelbaron/docker4sitl/README.md

 # Directories during execution

-When you start the script for the first time, two directories will be created on the Host.
+When you start the script for the first time, two directories will be created on the Host

 * _build_sitl_: contains the compilation result for the targeted vehicle